Filings submitted to the Public Utility Commission of Texas

 SETEX Area Reliability Project

-Cypress to Legend Entergy Texas will file an application with the PUCT to construct, own, and operate a new single-circuit 500 kilovolt transmission line approximately 40 to 49in length (depending on the route ultimately approved by the PUCT) in Hardin and Jefferson counties.
+Cypress to Legend Entergy Texas filed an application with the PUCT to construct, own, and operate a new single-circuit 500 kilovolt transmission line approximately 40 to 49 miles in length (depending on the route ultimately approved by the PUCT) in Hardin and Jefferson counties.
 The new transmission line will be routed from the existing Entergy Texas Cypress Substation in Hardin County and extend to the new Legend 500 kV Substation in Jefferson County.
-Second quarter 2025 Fourth quarter 2025
+May 2025 December 2025

-Southline to Jacinto Entergy Texas will file an application with the PUCT to construct, own, and operate a new 138-kilovolt transmission line approximately 6 to 10 miles (depending on the route ultimately approved by the PUCT) in Liberty and San Jacinto counties.
+Southline to Jacinto Entergy Texas filed an application with the PUCT to construct, own, and operate a new 138-kilovolt transmission line approximately 6 to 10 miles (depending on the route ultimately approved by the PUCT) in Liberty and San Jacinto counties.
 If approved, the project will prevent contingent low-voltage and thermal overloads as well as benefit load-serving capability driven by commercial and residential growth in the area.
 The proposed transmission line would follow a yet-to-be- selected corridor from the existing Southline Substation to the existing Jacinto Substation.
-Third quarter 2025 First quarter 2026
+September 2025 March 2026